A sole proprietorship is an unincorporated business owned and run by one individual with no distinction between the business and the owner.

 There is no limit on the number of employees that a sole proprietor can employ; however, as the employer, a sole proprietor is responsible for filing taxes and proper administration for all employees.

-Sole proprietorships are not legally required to have a business bank account, unless they have a DBA.
+Sole proprietorships are not legally required to have a business bank account, unless they have a DBA (Doing Business As) or "fictitious business name".
+In that case the sole proprietor will need a business account in the name of the DBA.

 LLCs and sole proprietorships are mutually exclusive business structures.
 LLCs are incorporated, while sole proprietorships are unincorporated.